unixorn/awesome-zsh-plugins/README.md

 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [autoenv](https://github.com/horosgrisa/autoenv) - Extended version of the zsh-autoenv plugin.
 * [autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.
-* [bitbucket-git-helpers](https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh) - Helper scripts to allow you to create bitbucket PRs from a shell session.
+* [bitbucket-git-helpers](https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh) - Helper scripts to allow you to create bitbucket PRs or open a directory in the current branch.
 * [blackbox](https://github.com/StackExchange/blackbox) - Stack Exchange's toolkit for storing keys/credentials securely in a git repository.
 * [browse-commit](https://github.com/adolfoabegg/browse-commit) - A plugin that lets you open any commit in your browser from the command line.
 * [calc.plugin.zsh](https://github.com/arzzen/calc.plugin.zsh) - A calculator for zsh
 * [caniuse.plugin.zsh](https://github.com/walesmd/caniuse.plugin.zsh) - Add [Can I Use...](http://caniuse.com) support to ZSH.
-* [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A zsh plugin to cd to git repository root directory.
+* [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A zsh plugin to cd to the git repository root directory.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for zsh.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over ssh.